AlJijah/Excel-Project-Exploratory-Data-Analysis-/README.md

 # Excel-Project

-Exploratory Data Analysis on “Enhancing Ghanaian Agriculture Through AI-Based Agricultural Software”.
+I worked on this project during my attendance at Focus Technologies' bootcamp.
+A survey was used to get the data.The study topic "Enhancing Ghanaian Agriculture Through AI-Based Agricultural Software" is exploratory data analysis.

 ### Project Overview:
 This data analyst capstone project aims to conduct a thorough exploratory data analysis (EDA) on “enhancing Ghanaian agriculture through AI-based agricultural software” using Google Sheets on the survey collected.